angband/angband/docs/hacking/modifying.rst

   in the game to refer to that property in some way.
 This means it is not possible to add new properties to this file and expect to have any effect, but it is possible to change how existing properties work.

+player_property.txt
+  Configures properties the player can get from the player's race, class, or shape.
+Some of those can come from no other sources and are tied to entries in list-player-flags.h.
+Others overlap with what the player can get from equipment and are tied to entries in list-object-flags.h or list-elements.h.
+Sets the names and descriptions used by the birth screens and the See abilities command, ``S``.
+Sets up links to the column in the character screen's resistances panel and the line in the equippable comparison that summarize the player's state.

 player_timed.txt
   This file defines some of the properties of timed effects (such as haste and